ShenQingchuan/vue-vine-ppt/pages/page-3.md

 You may found something complex and duplicated in your template

 [click]
-and you want to reuse it
+then you wanna extract it out as a reusable fragment

 [click]
-You can define a pair components, `DefineTemplate` and `ReuseTemplate`. and move the duplicated part into the `<DefineTemplate>`
+You can define a pair components to replace all duplicated parts

 [click]
-Using `<ReuseTemplate>` for where you want to reuse it.

 [click]

 You can also pass props to this reusable part, which is like passing props to a component.